illiteratewaffle/RetroArcade/use_case_descriptions.md

 1. How to handle simultaneous moves from different players.
 2. How to make sure the game state is updated at the same time for all players

+**Use case:** Player Creates Account (client-server Model)

+**Iteration:** 1

+**Primary Actor:** Player (client)

+**Goal in context:** The player creates a new account by entering their details on the registration screen, their credentials are then stored on the server.

+**Preconditions:**

+1. The client can be connected to the server.
+2. The player is on the registration screen.
+3. The game server is online and responsive.

+**Trigger:** The player selects the option to register a new account.

+**Scenario:**
+1. The player enters the required registration details.
+2. The client sends the registration information and request to the server.
+3. The server checks the validity of the submitted information.
+4. The server stores the player's registration info in its database.
+5. The server sends confirmation back to the client and connects to the player's account.

+**Post conditions:** The player's account is successfully created, and is connected to the server

+**Exceptions:**

+1. The server is unreachable, so the registration info was not sent to the server.
+2. The database is unreachable and cannot store the data.
+3. The player's registration information is invalid

+**Priority:** High priority.
+Having an account is necessary to connect to the multiplayer aspects of the game.

+**When available:** 2nd or 3rd iteration.

+**Frequency of use:** Low.
+Will be used when a player first begins using the multiplayer aspects of a game

+**Channel to actor:**

+1. GUI interaction.
+2. Socket connection for communication with the server.

+**Secondary actors:**

+1. Game Server
+2. Game Database

+**Channel to secondary actors:**

+1. TCP socket communication between client and server for session handling.

+**Open issues:**

+1. How to handle registration information if the server database is full